 If there’s one thing I’ve learned in all my traveling the last few years, being prepared is key.
 No matter what diet you’re on or your lifestyle requirements, if you want to stay on track and feel your best, you have to come prepared.
 But being prepared can look a little bit different for everyone?
-What works for car journeys might be a bit much for a plane ride.
+Something that works for car journeys might be a bit much for a plane ride.
 So today I’m sharing the first part of what is sure to be many travel guides or what to pack so you stay on track during your next car journey.

 When I was a regular Atlanta resident, I found myself traveling quite a bit.
 Mostly I would end up in the place I live in now lending my parents a hand.
 But I would also go to South Georgia to see family or to many other places that my little Prius would efficiently carry me.
 The perks of a hybrid and saving on gas!